WinnyCheng/Twine-Review-Generator/README.md

 # TwineBot
-Bot to play twine games and measure different metrics
+Bot to play twine games and measure different metrics.